USCGC Spencer returns to Portsmouth after an 88-day African patrol

 |Downloads:

-This work, USCGC Spencer returns to Portsmouth after an 88-day African patrol [Image 3 of 3], by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Spencer returns to Portsmouth after an 88-day African patrol, by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT